 But it only takes a clogged nozzle or brief power outage for the moisture supply to stop, leaving roots dry.

-Unlike soil which still holds some water than traditional gardening, there is no buffer in an aeroponics setup.
+Unlike soil which still holds some water than traditional gardening,

 If the system maintenance is neglected for even a few hours, plants may suffer irreversibly.